damianhakert/damianhakert.github.io/source/handbook/index.md

 1. We use BlueJeans for the call since Hangouts is capped at 15 people, link is in the calendar invite.
 1. If you have previously logged on to Bluejeans with different credentials, make sure to log out before joining the call as yourself.
 1. We start on time and will not wait for people.
+1. Person who has first item on the agenda starts the call.
 1. If you are unable to attend just add your name to the [Team Agenda](https://docs.google.com/document/d/1JiLWsTOm0yprPVIW9W-hM4iUsRxkBt_1bpm3VXV4Muc/edit) as 'Not attending'.
 1. We start by discussing the subjects that are on the agenda for today.
    * Everyone is free to add subjects.
 Please start with your name and be sure to link to an issue, merge request or commit if that is relevant.